 - Ko-fi does not charge any fees!

-Currently, Ko-fi’s platform supports over 500,000 creators of all varieties, like writers, illustrators, developers, streamers, podcasters, cosplayers, artists, game designers, small businesses, and more.
+Currently, Ko-fi’s platform supports over a million creators of all varieties, like writers, illustrators, developers, streamers, podcasters, cosplayers, artists, game designers, small businesses, and more.
 It’s an easy way for creators to receive a little income from anyone who is a fan of what they do, and to even raise some money for art supplies, upgraded equipment, and continued product releases.
 Creators might also use Ko-fi in addition to other supplemental income options like merch, ad reads, sponsorships, tours, and even other fundraising sites.

 When it comes to famous users, Ko-fi isn’t always able to match the prestige of sites like Patreon.
 Those sites play host to famous celebs and YouTubers, like Philip DeFranco.

 Despite this, Ko-fi does its best to regularly highlight a curated selection of featured Ko-fi creators and businesses, like artist Monarobot, illustrator Mochi Buddies, cosplayer and photographer Black Bettie Cosplay, author and ancient historian Ellie M Roberts, U.K. podcast production company Long Cat Media, and pilates instructor The Girl With The Pilates Mat.
 These are some of Ko-fi’s most popular top earners, and the wide variety of art and goods they create proves how versatile and powerful Ko-fi can be for creators.

 Ko-fi is simple at heart.
 You create a page, your fans donate money, and you get the money.
-Fans can make one-time donations or set up recurring donations, and creators can release new content whenever they see fit.
+Fans can make one-time donations or set up recurring donations through memberships, and creators can release new content whenever they see fit.
 It’s literally just a digital tip jar.
 You can add update posts as needed, and fans can send you messages of encouragement when making a donation.